TT707TT/player-churn-prediction/README.md

 The 0.306 precision gap between Gradient Boosting and Logistic Regression reflects a fundamental mismatch between a linear decision boundary and a non-linear churn signal.
-A player with low session frequency but high session duration presents a different risk profile than one low on both — an interaction Logistic Regression cannot capture without explicit feature engineering.
+A player with low session frequency but high session duration presents a different risk profile than one low on both.

 **Threshold selection is a business decision**
 F1-maximising threshold analysis on out-of-fold training predictions identified